 Critical Events and Associated Factors

-While the critical event is likely the main factor in an accident, other factors can contribute to crashes.
+While the critical event is likely the main factor in a commercial vehicle accident, other factors can contribute to crashes.
 The FMCSA identified the most common associated factors in truck accidents.
 Some of these include:

 ● Brake malfunction